 - Logitech H390: current USB-A or USB-C variants; the connector is fixed to the SKU.

-The disadvantages are cable wear, desk snags, and occupying a port.
+The trade-offs are cable wear, desk snags, and an occupied port.
 Call buttons may behave differently across apps and UC/Teams variants, so certification is useful but still not a reason to skip testing.

 2. Analog 3.5 mm